SnailPJW/NTUH-API-DEV/README.md

 - Parameters for each command can be found with the **-h** option

+- Using CLI to generate the html template for the specific apiary file:

+	``aglio -i bulletin.apib -o ~/Desktop/bulletin.html``

 ### 2. Procedure:
 - Modify the corresponding apiary file(s)
 - Change the git tag & run version_update if necessary